LP record: Public reception

-When the LP was introduced in 1948, the 78 was the conventional format for phonograph records.
-By 1952, 78s still accounted for slightly more than half of the units sold in the United States, and just under half of the dollar sales.
+When the LP was introduced in 1948, the 78 was still the conventional format for phonograph records.
+By 1952, 78s still accounted for slightly more than half of the units sold in the United States and just under half of the dollar sales.
 The 45, oriented toward the single song, accounted for just over 30% of unit sales and just over 25% of dollar sales.
 The LP represented not quite 17% of unit sales and just over 26% of dollar sales.

-Ten years after their introduction, the share of unit sales for LPs in the US was almost 25%, and of dollar sales 58%.
+Ten years after their introduction, the share of unit sales for LPs in the US was almost 25%, and of dollar sales, 58%.
 Most of the remainder was taken up by the 45; 78s accounted for only 2% of unit sales and 1% of dollar sales.

 The popularity of the LP ushered in the "album era" of English-language popular music, beginning in the late 1950s, as performers took advantage of the longer playing time to create coherent themes or concept albums.
 "The rise of the LP as a form—as an artistic entity, as they used to say—has complicated how we perceive and remember what was once the most evanescent of the arts", Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 "The album may prove a '70s totem—briefer configurations were making a comeback by decade's end.
 But for the '70s it will remain the basic musical unit, and that's OK with me.
 I've found over the years that the long-playing record, with its twenty-minute sides and four-to-six compositions/performances per side, suits my habits of concentration perfectly."

-Although the popularity of LPs (as well as 45s) began to decline in the late 1970s with the advent of Compact Cassettes, and later in the 1980s with the advent of digital compact discs, the LP survives as a format to the present day.
-Vinyl LP records enjoyed a resurgence in popularity throughout the 2010s and US vinyl sales in 2017 reached 15.6 million and 27 million for 2020.
-In 2022, US vinyl sales reached 41 million units, surpassing sales of the Compact Disc for the first time since 1987, once again making the LP the highest selling physical format there.
+Although the popularity of LPs (as well as 45s) began to decline in the late 1970s with the advent of cassette tapes, and later in the 1980s with the advent of digital compact discs, the LP survives as a format to the present day.
+Vinyl LP records enjoyed a resurgence in popularity throughout the 2010s, and US vinyl sales in 2017 reached 15.6 million and 27 million for 2020.
+In 2022, US vinyl sales reached 41 million units, surpassing sales of the compact disc for the first time since 1987, once again making the LP the highest selling physical format there.